yaw277/slire/README.md

 }
 ```

-Furthermore, this example reveals a **leaky abstraction problem**: the function `checkCanWriteExpense` receives both the data identifier (`expenseId`) and the method to fetch that data (`getExpenseById`), creating awkward coupling.
+Furthermore, this example reveals a leaky abstraction problem: the function `checkCanWriteExpense` receives both the data identifier (`expenseId`) and the method to fetch that data (`getExpenseById`), creating awkward coupling.
 The authorization function shouldn't need to know how to fetch expenses - it should work with the data directly.

 **Refined approach** - strategic prefetching and mixed injection: